SciTrek: Evaluating and Improving Long-Context Numerical Reasoning over Scientific Articles: Frontier-Model Evaluation

-In our experiments, we evaluate both proprietary and open-weight models from various families that support contexts exceeding 128K and have shown strong performance on language understanding and mathematical reasoning benchmarks, e.g., MMLU~\citep{mmlu_2021} and MATH~\citep{math_2021}.
-For each family, we select the largest model we can feasibly run with our resources.\footnote{All our experiments were conducted on 4 NVIDIA HGX H200s.} For example, we use Llama-4-Scout-17Bx16E-Instruct instead of Llama-4-Maverick-17B-128E-Instruct, and the distilled variant of DeepSeek-R1.
-Table~\ref{tab:testing_results_em} provides an overview of the models we consider, most of which were released within the past six months.
+We first use \textsf{SciTrek} to evaluate both proprietary and open-weight models from various families that support contexts exceeding 128K and have shown strong performance on language understanding and mathematical reasoning benchmarks such as MMLU~\citep{mmlu_2021} and MATH~\citep{math_2021}.

+For proprietary models, we include o4-mini\footnote{\url{https://developers.openai.com/api/docs/models/o4-mini}} and Gemini 2.5 Pro~\citep{gemini25_2025}, which are widely regarded as the leading models for long-context reasoning.
+For open-weight models, we select the largest model we can feasibly run with our resources from each model family.\footnote{Experiments were conducted on 4 NVIDIA HGX H200s.} For example, we use Llama-4-Scout-17Bx16E-Instruct instead of Llama-4-Maverick-17B-128E-Instruct~\citep{llama4_2025}, and the distilled variant of DeepSeek-R1~\citep{deepseekai2024deepseekv2strongeconomicalefficient}.
+Table~\ref{tab:testing_results_em} provides an overview of the models we consider, which vary in parameter scale and supported context length (most were released within the past year).
 For detailed model descriptions and settings, refer to Appendix~\ref{appendix:models}.
-As shown, the models vary in parameter scale and supported context length.
-We evaluate models in two context settings: (1) using the full-text scientific articles within a given collection as context and (2) using only the corresponding database tables.
-All models in our study are instruction-tuned, and we employ a uniform set of prompts across them, as detailed in Appendix~\ref{appendix:prompts_test_models}.
-Models generate three answers for each question.
+We evaluate models in two context settings: (1)~using the full-text scientific articles within a given collection as context, and (2)~using only the corresponding database tables.
+We employ chain-of-thought prompting for thinking models, allowing them to output reasoning steps before the answer, while prompting non-thinking models to output the answer without any intermediate reasoning steps (actual prompts for these models are included in Appendix~\ref{appendix:models}).
 We assess performance using average exact match and F1, as the expected outputs are factual items with minimal variation, such as specific numbers, author names, or article titles.
+For higher confidence, reported metrics are averages across three runs.